ahmadrosid/hl/crates/core/README.md

 # hl_core

 Github like Syntax highlighter in rust.
+See the result in browser [here](https://play.tailwindcss.com/JevzqYGpuH).

 ## Example